SnoekLab/Dijkhuizen_etal_2025_Drone/README.md

 ### *cor_gwas_massive_clus_sativa_all_snps.R*
 Perform the GWAS on all sativa data.<br>
-Inputs: "phe.sat.mean.1106.2506.diff.include.rat.out" dataframe containing all the phenotypes we perform GWAS on, "sat.accessions.out" list of all the accesions that we use, <br> "obj_all.ALTREF.out" SNPmap, "cov_new_snps.out" kinship matrix.
+Inputs: "phe.sat.mean.1106.2506.diff.include.rat.out" dataframe containing all the phenotypes we perform GWAS on, "obj_all.ALTREF.out" SNPmap, "cov_new_snps.out" kinship matrix. <br>
 Outputs: The GWAS results of every singel traits.
 Output as a dataframe and a simple manhattanplot.

 ### *manhat_manhat_sat_nolog_new_snps.R*
 Reads in all individual GWAS results, and outputs all significant results in 1 frame. <br>
-Inputs: "obj_all.ALTREF.out" SNPmap, sat.accessions.out list of all accesions that we use,  All individual GWAS results. <br>
+Inputs: "obj_all.ALTREF.out" SNPmap, All individual GWAS results. <br>
 Outputs: manhat.manhat.nolog.saw.new.snps.out all frames aggregated into one large dataframe.

 ## Scripts to generate the figures